juanma-wp/enterprise-block-editor/Module 1 Introduction and Tooling Setup/03 Project Scaffolding.md

 This will create a new WordPress installation, accessible at [http://localhost:8888](http://localhost:8888), with your current directory mapped as a plugin.

+### Studio by WordPress.com

+While wp-env provides a robust local development environment, Studio by WordPress.com is another option to consider, particularly suited for developers who prefer not to install Docker.
+Studio is a fast, free way to develop with WordPress, while keeping your local development process smooth and simple.

+To get started with Studio visit [developer.wordpress.com/studio](https://developer.wordpress.com/studio/) and download the version for your operating system.

+Once installed, open the app and follow the on screen instructions to create a new local development site.

+### Code Editor

 For your code editor, Visual Studio Code (VS Code) is a popular choice among WordPress developers.
 It offers excellent support for JavaScript and PHP development, and has a rich ecosystem of extensions.
 Some recommended extensions for WordPress development include:

 - ESLint